grz0zrg/tinycelfgraphics/README.md

 Just go into any directory then into `src` directory and type `sh build.sh` this will invoke `make` multiple times for all defined width / height parameters in `build.sh` then all generated executables will go into the upper directory.

 This was built with **GCC 7.5.0**

+**NOTE : If you get crashes try to build the program a second time; due to unsolved issues in the build process when switching target.**

 ## How